khodadadiyavar/ABN-technical-assessment/README.md

 ### Ansible playbook

-This repo also includes an Ansible play bood that makes sure that the `helm` binary is available, and deploys the helm charts.
+This repo also includes an Ansible play bood that makes sure that the `helm` binary is available, and deploys the helm charts and validates the deployment.